sahan-panditharathne/Apoc_sensor_module/README.md

 - Change the `NETWORK_ID` in the code to a unique, short identifier for your sensor network.
 - Keep the Network ID as short as possible (e.g., "WD", "A1") to minimize transmission length.
 - Ensure all sensors in your network and the corresponding receiver use the same Network ID.
+-

+## Soil moisture sensor calibration

+**Identify Calibration Points:**

+- `dryValue`: This represents the analog value output by the sensor when the soil is completely dry.
+The default dry value is set to 690.
+- `wetValue`: This represents the analog value output when the soil is completely saturated with water.
+The default wet value is set to 380.

+**Collect Calibration Data:**

+- Place the soil moisture sensor in a sample of completely dry soil (or leave it exposed to air) and record the analog value.
+This is the dry value.
+- Submerge the sensor in a sample of water-saturated soil and record the analog value.
+This is the wet value.

+**Adjusting Calibration Values:**

+The default calibration values (`dryValue = 690` and `wetValue = 380`) may need to be adjusted depending on,
+- Sensor Variability: Different sensors might have slight variations in their readings.
+- Environmental Conditions: Soil type, salinity, and temperature can affect the sensor's readings.

 ## Unique ID Generation